Sorry, you need to enable JavaScript to visit this website.

 401(k) plans and 403(b) plans are tax-advantaged, meaning workers can preserve more of their investment growth for retirement rather than losing some to taxes each year.

-Most 401(k) and 403(b) plans are pre-tax accounts, meaning the money contributed is generally withdrawn from employees’ paychecks before taxes.
+Most contributions to 401(k) and 403(b) plans are made on a pre-tax basis, meaning the money contributed is generally withdrawn from employees’ paychecks before taxes.
 This helps those workers to pay less in taxes that year.
-The money then grows tax-deferred in the account, and employees don’t pay income taxes on the money until they withdraw it during retirement.
+The money then grows tax-deferred in the account, and employees don’t pay income taxes on the money until they withdraw it.

 Many 401(k) and 403(b) plans also accept Roth contributions.
 Rather than being made pre-tax, Roth contributions are made after an employee has already paid taxes on their income.
-Then, all investment growth in the account and distributions from the account are tax-free.
+Then, all investment growth in the account and distributions from the account are tax-free if certain conditions are satisfied.*

 Employer match